-curated by cheyanne turions
+Curated by cheyanne turions

-Divine of Form, Formed in the Divine (Medicine for a Nightmare) activates artistic forms towards cultural restoration and charges the spaces of memorialization with new kinds of images, objects and language.
+Divine of Form, Formed in the Divine (Medicine for a Nightmare) activates artistic forms towards cultural restoration and charges the spaces of memorialization with new kinds of images, objects, and language.
 The works in this exhibition invite multiple readings where diverging and overlapping responses can take root.
-Here, the exercise of memory is rooted in the possibility of coming together across difference, of listening, of learning, and of maintaining the possibility of understanding being reshaped in response.
+Here, the exercise of memory is embedded in the possibility of coming together across difference, of listening, of learning, and of maintaining the possibility of understanding being reshaped in response.

 The exhibition is produced in partnership with Mercer Union, Toronto and Esker Foundation, Calgary.

 Support in part for the project is through the Ontario Arts Council.